HUST-D5DM/paper-reading/README.md

 ### 20180919
 Name Disambiguation in AMiner: Clustering, Maintenance, and Human in the Loop
 On Exploring Semantic Meanings of Links for Embedding Social Networks
+### 20181016
+Some basic Knowledge of Reinforcement Learning